 The best treatment for healing scabs, especially on the face, is to do as little as necessary and let the natural healing process proceed on its own time.
 Doing this will decrease the chance of infection and minimize damage to your face.

-If in doubt about the initial care of a wound or a scab, or how healing is proceeding, don't hesitate to consult your doctor.
+If you are in doubt about the initial care of a wound or a scab, or how healing is proceeding, don't hesitate to consult your doctor.